x12q/kotlin-randomizer/README.md

 - `randomizers()`: to create custom class randomizers
 - `paramRandomizers()`: to create custom param randomizers

-`@Randomizable` annotation is for global configuration.
+`@Randomizer` annotation is for global configuration.

 See below for more detail on how to use these.